 The website will be rebuilt automatically by Vercel each time we push new commits from the git repository.
 We want the website to be rebuilt also when content is updated.

 To do this we need to create a build hook on Vercel and put it into the React Bricks app settings.
 In this way your users will see a "Deploy now" button in React Bricks to rebuild the website when content is updated.

 Click on the "Open Dashboard" button to enter the Vercel App dashboard.
 Click on "Settings" in the upper menu and then on "Git" on the left menu.
 Scroll down to "Deploy Hooks".

 Give a name to your hook, set the "master" branch name and click on "Create hook".
 Then copy the hook URL.

-Now you see that you have a "Deploy now" button on the App Settings tab of React Bricks.
+Now you see that the "Deploy to Production" button on the App Settings tab of React Bricks is active.